interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

   * Same usability as the `SIMPLE` profile -- just a shared-secret with _at least_ 32 bytes and a `sub` claim.
   * Allows both identity and authentication claims to be contained in single Bearer token, which eliminates the need for a second `Auth-Principal` header.
 This should simplify token validation and ease account-lookup (no need to create an HMAC or encrypted data-store index because the principal can be trivially decoded from the token).
   * Requires only enough processing to perform an HMAC-SHA256 signing operation, which is very fast.
-  * Supports token expirty, which allows tokens to be generally short-lived so that peers can narrow the potential window of unauthorized usage in the event of token compromise.
+  * Supports token expiry, which allows tokens to be generally short-lived so that peers can narrow the potential window of unauthorized usage in the event of token compromise.
   * The actual shared-secret is _never_ transmitted "on the wire" during any request.
 Instead, authentication tokens are always _derived_ from the shared-secret, which eliminates the risk of an _actual_ shared-secret being intercepted  in transit.

 * **Cons**